tommac08/docsv2/sources/permissions.md

 ## OAuth Authentication

 We use OAuth authentication.
-What this means is if you have either a Github or Bitbucket account, you do not need to create a separate account on our platform.
+What this means is if you have either a GitHub or Bitbucket account, you do not need to create a separate account on our platform.

 ## Access to repos

 When signing up to Shippable, you will be prompted to give Shippable access to your repos.
-GitHub and Bitbucker auth behave a little differently as follows -
+GitHub and Bitbucket auth behave a little differently as follows -

 **GitHub**- By default, we will only ask for access to public repos.
 If you want to use Shippable to build your private repos, you will need to authorize us for private repositories.
 This is done from your [Account Settings Page](account_settings.md).